 The livelihoods of rural communities in West Bengal and Bangladesh are affected by a diverse but interlinked range of factors.
-A major component of the SIAGI project involves integrated assessment modelling (IAM), which provides a systematic and transparent approach to exploring the linkages and feedbacks between different system components (social, climate, market, health, environmental and policy).
-The IAM process will enable the integration, and holistic analysis, of knowledge and data from the SIAGI research foci (social justice and livelihoods, markets for the poor and value chains, risk assessment, NGO good practice and policy support).
+A major component of the SIAGI project involves integrated assessment (IA) and modelling, which provides a systematic and transparent approach to exploring the linkages and feedbacks between different system components (social, climate, market, health, environmental and policy).
+We developed a series of interacting IA frameworks based on three main themes: